• Skip to main content

 *Cartoon, defined: Anime, a sketch or drawing, usually humorous, as in a newspaper or periodical, symbolizing, satirizing, or caricaturing some action, subject or person of popular interest.

 Cannabis is an exciting, new, and growing industry in Nevada.
 A well-regulated market starts with the employees in the industry and ensuring that they are properly registered to work.
 To work in the cannabis industry in Nevada, you need an Agent Card issued by the Cannabis Compliance Board (CCB).
 You need a card and application for each category or role you intend to work in, in the cannabis industry.
-There are cards for production (making edibles and extracting cannabis), cultivation, dispensary/retail store, distribution, laboratory, and contractor (if you plan to work for a contracting company).
+There are cards for production, cultivation, dispensary/retail store, distribution, laboratory, and contractor (for a verifiable contract company).
 Each card requires a $150 fee and a background check.
 Fees for background checks are managed by the Nevada Department of Public Safety.
 For more information regarding background checks, follow the instructions in the application.
 To get started applying for an Agent Card please click here.

 Do I have to be a US citizen or a resident of Nevada to apply for a license or agent card?